 Additionally, this do it yourself Chapter 7 bankruptcy software does all the required math as you fill out the forms.
 If you don’t want to do a lot of math or are looking for a lot of guidance in your DIY bankruptcy, this may be the commercial bankruptcy software for you.

-If you are looking to for a do it yourself Chapter 7 bankruptcy software consider looking at your local court’s website.
+If you are looking for do it yourself Chapter 7 bankruptcy software, consider looking at your local court’s website.
 Many courts provide information about other ways to have a DIY bankruptcy.
 For instance, the Eastern District of New York provides a list of consumer bankruptcy software providers.

-Unlike other paid consumer bankruptcy software, Upsolve provides a free way to do your own bankruptcy.
+Unlike other paid consumer bankruptcy software, Upsolve provides a free way to file for bankruptcy.
 If you are looking for a free do it yourself Chapter 7 bankruptcy software, Upsolve may be right for you.

-Upsolve is a nonprofit founded out of Harvard Law School’s Access to Justice Lab with a mission of expanding access to low-income who need a fresh start.
-Upsolve is funded by the federal government (the Legal Services Corporation), and leading philanthropists like Eric Schmidt, former CEO of Google.
+Upsolve is a nonprofit founded out of Harvard Law School’s Access to Justice Lab with a mission of expanding access to low-income people who need a fresh start.
+Upsolve is funded by the federal government (the Legal Services Corporation), and leading philanthropists such as Eric Schmidt, former CEO of Google.
 Here is a video from our founders.

 Upsolve only helps low-income users who do not own real estate and want to file for Chapter 7.
 If you qualify, though, you can go to upsolve.org to create an account and get started on your own DIY bankruptcy.

 On the site, you will take a credit counseling course to make sure bankruptcy is a good fit for you and there aren’t other methods for repaying your debt.
 You will also answer upload or take photos of financial documents like tax returns and pay stubs.
 And you will answer a number of questions about your income, expenses, assets, and debts.